flipboxfactory/organizations/docs/queries/user.md

 ## Params

-All of the standard [User Query] params are are available.
-In addition, the following params are also available:
+All of the standard [User Query] params are available plus the following:

 | Property              | Type                                  | Description
 | --------------------- | ------------------------------------- | ---------------------------------------------------------------------------------